captain-pink/nestjs-nats-websocket-rest/README.md

 ## Description

-Current repository shows how technical task "ViriCiti Nodejs Assignment" can be solved in elegant and extensible way using NestJs framework and Node.
-Monorepo concept applied as well to prevent of using different node_modules folders and to simplify project building.
+Current repository shows how technical task "ViriCiti Nodejs Assignment" can be solved in elegant and extensible way using Node and NestJs framework.
+Monorepo concept applied as well to prevent of using different node_modules folders and to simplify project building process.

 ## Stack
 - Nodejs 16+;